 College-age students are comfortable with technology; it doesn‘t intimidate them the way it does some older adults.
 But, it‘s dangerous to assume that all students are technology experts.
 Young adults have specific needs, interests, and online behavior that differ from other age groups.

-This report is based on user research with university-level students (both undergraduates and graduate students) between 18–24 years old.
+This report is based on user research with university-level students (both undergraduates and graduate students) 18–24 years old.
 We used two different research methods:

 Purchase an individual license if the report or video will only be used by one person.